cyb3rpsych0s1s/4ddicted/pages/install.md

 # Install

-Here are the steps required to get you a decent working development environment for this mod.
+Here are the steps required to get yourself started with this mod.

 ## For players